-Complete markets provide a simple and useful benchmark for analyzing international portfolio behavior.
-However, the complete markets assumption has some unrealistic implications; for example, it implies that ratios of Home to Foreign marginal utilities of consumption are perfectly correlated with real exchange rates; that prediction is rejected by the data (e.g., Kollmann (1991, 1995, 1996), Backus and Smith (1993)).
+5.5 Characterization of World Equilibrium with Incomplete Markets complete markets assumption has some unrealistic implications; for example, it implies that ratios of Home to Foreign marginal utilities of consumption are perfectly correlated with real exchange rates; that prediction is rejected by the data (e.g., Kollmann 1991, 1995, 1996; Backus and Smith 1993).
 We now assume that the world economy is subjected to the three (relative) shocks simultaneously, so that markets are incomplete.